 Many national organizations recognize Thomas Jefferson University Hospitals for our standards of quality, excellence and safety.

 U.S. News & World Report

-Thomas Jefferson University Hospitals is consistently rated among the best healthcare providers in the nation, with top national and regional rankings in ophthalmology, orthopedics, cancer, otolaryngology (ear, nose and throat), urology, gastroenterology and GI surgery, neurology and neurosurgery, cardiology and heart surgery, diabetes and endocrinology, nephrology and geriatrics.
+Thomas Jefferson University Hospitals is consistently rated among the best healthcare providers in the nation, with top national and regional rankings in ophthalmology, orthopedics, cancer, otolaryngology (ear, nose and throat), urology, gastroenterology and GI surgery, neurology and neurosurgery, cardiology and heart surgery, nephrology and geriatrics.

 Centers for Medicare & Medicaid

 The Centers for Medicare & Medicaid Services (CMS) recently announced that it ranked Thomas Jefferson University Hospitals as a four (out of five)- star hospital for the quality of its care.
 The four stars indicate Jefferson’s high performance in improving safety of care (reducing hospital-acquired infection) and the patient experience, as well as reducing mortality rates.
 A reduction in readmission rates was also noted among overall performance improvement.

 In 2016, CMS began to report hospital quality star ratings on Hospital Compare.
 To determine the ratings, CMS combines performance on more than 50 measures into a single rating of one to five stars.